IngmarBitter/defenders/md/Christ/Christ.Slides.7.ResurrectionBiblicalEvidence.md

 ![](pics/ChristOverview.jpg style="float: right; width: 7rem")

-* Mark 15:42-46 — Joseph, "a prominent council member" of the Sanhedrin, takes courage to go to Pilate and ask for Jesus' body
+<p style="font-family: 'EB Garamond', serif; font-style: italic;">"Joseph of Arimathea, a prominent council member, who was himself waiting for the kingdom of God, coming and taking courage, went in to Pilate and asked for the body of Jesus."</p><p style="text-align: right;"> <em>Mark 15:43 (NKJV)</em></p>

-* Even in Mark — the earliest account — there are clues he is more than an official delegate:
+* Even in Mark — the earliest account — there are clues Joseph is more than an official delegate:
-  * Singles out **Jesus alone** for special burial; ignores the two other crucified men
+  * Chooses **Jesus alone** for burial; ignores the two other crucified men
-  * Described as "**looking for the kingdom of God**" — Mark's term for the gospel Jesus preached
+  * "**Waiting for the kingdom of God**" — Mark's term for the gospel Jesus preached
-  * **"Took courage"** to approach Pilate — costly for a non-relative
+  * **"Taking courage"** to approach Pilate — costly for a non-relative
 * Later Gospels make explicit what Mark already implies: Joseph was a disciple

 ---